eddyerburgh/notes/docs/data-structures-and-algorithms/data-structures/heap.md

 ## Representing a heap

 A heap can be represented as an array, rather than using pointers like a typical binary tree.
-The position of the keys in the array is used to determine the position of the key in the tree {% cite algorithm-design-manual -l 110 %}.
+The position of keys in the array is used to determine the position of keys in the tree {% cite algorithm-design-manual -l 110 %}.

 The root of the tree is the first position in the array.
 Its left and right sub children are stored at position 2 and 3 respectively {% cite algorithm-design-manual -l 110 %}.